 To honest with you... the best Professional Car Buyer Tip that I can give you here is Don't Do It.

 Don't depend on the Car Dealership to Finance your car.
 You do it... you should make sure that you can afford the car that you just spent all that time checking out.
 You should already know your deal before you even get to the dealership.
 I advise that you get a copy of your Yearly Free Credit Report and take a look at your credit situation.

 Here is what you really need to know before you try to buy a car;

 The recommended credit score needed to buy a car is 660 and above.
 This will typically guarantee interest rates under 6%.
 Auto lenders do accept nonprime and subprime customers, however, the interest rates are significantly higher. (source Lexington Law)

 The point I'm trying to make here is that you need to prepare or get ready to buy a car.
-There are many, many, lenders willing to finance a car for you but at what cost, or what interest rate.
+There are many, many, lenders willing to finance a car for you but at what cost, or interest rate.
 Do you know that you can actually pay twice as much as a car is worth due to a high APR?

 My Professional Car Buyer Tip is to secure Auto Financing before you attempt to buy a car.